zainabnazari/zainabnazari.github.io/_pages/about.md

   - /about.html
 ---

 Hi and welcome to my webpage!
-I am a  bioinformatics researcher at the [European Brain Research Institute (EBRI)](https://www.ebri.it/), with a background in theoretical high-energy physics and student in high-performance computing.
+I am a  bioinformatics researcher at the [European Brain Research Institute (EBRI)](https://www.ebri.it/), with a background in Theoretical High Energy Physics and a student of [Master in High Performance Computing] (https://www.mhpc.it/) at ICTP-SISSA.
 My current focus is on utilizing RNA sequencing data and machine learning techniques aiming for more accurate diagnosis and a deeper understanding of Parkinson's disease, and other neurodegenerative diseases.